digital-blueprint/handbook/docs/frameworks/frontend/dev/ui_guideline.md

 An activity [[Fig. 4]](#fig4)[[Fig. 5]](#fig5) follows the structure:<br>

-1. H1 activity name as title (An activity should be named with a verb, as this emphasizes that it is an actual activity, something the user can do)
+1. H2 activity name as title (An activity should be named with a verb, as this emphasizes that it is an actual activity, something the user can do)
-2. H2 optional heading for introduction or separation of sections
 3. Optional subtitle with class="subheadline" - Brief explanation of the activity
 4. Introductory text - Overview of the activity, if necessary (optional)
 5. Activity contents